-Infrastructure - Central water and sewer facilities are strongly encouraged.
-If central utilities are not possible, permitted densities should be limited to two units per acre provided a septic permit can be approved.
+• Infrastructure - Central water and sewer facilities are strongly encouraged.
+If central utilities are not possible, permitted densities should be limited to two units per acre.

 5. Existing Development Area

 Existing Development Areas consists of primarily of existing residential development under the current General Residential and Medium Density Residential zoning districts, as well as some commercial uses.
 These areas are scattered throughout the County.
 These areas are surrounded by Low Density Areas, and this particular classification is simply being used to identify these existing scattered zoning areas that have no direct relation to their surrounding zoning and/or the Future Land Use Map.